hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     >**Note:** We recommend to use "**Header 2**" for your primary heading, then Header3 for subsequent heading, etc.

--   Insert an image to a blog post:
+-   Insert an image in a blog post:

     Small resolution image is recommended (i.e.: width: 800px)